Jiggins/mu-cs401-f2015/lecture-12.md

 If the machine has memory, then every coin flip will be like taking marbles from a bag, and not replacing them

--> every previous result will effect the next result.
+-> every previous result will affect the next result.

 However, this is not how coin tosses work, every coin toss outcome is independent, so our machine has no memory.

 ##K-means
-K-means is an unsupervised learning algorithm, that classifies a given data set into clusters.
+K-means is an unsupervised learning algorithm that classifies a given data set into clusters.

 We can imagine the dataset is produced by a machine that will populate a graph with data.